rubyworks/rubytest/README.md

 Ruby Test is still a "nuby" gem.
 Please feel OBLIGATED to help improve it ;-)

+Ruby Test is a [RubyWorks](http://rubyworks.github.com) project.
+If you can't contribue code, you can still help out by contributing to our development fund.

-## License
+## Copyrights

 Copyright (c) 2011 Thomas Sawyer, Rubyworks

-Made availabe according to the terms of the <b>FreeBSD license</b>.
+Made available according to the terms of the <b>FreeBSD license</b>.

-See COPYING.rdoc for details.
+See COPYING.md for details.